ManimCommunity/manim/docs/source/tutorials/quickstart.rst

 the :meth:`~.Scene.construct` method of a :class:`.Scene` class.
 Inside :meth:`~.Scene.construct`, you can create objects, display them on screen, and animate them.

-The next two lines create a circle, and set its color and opacity:
+The next two lines create a circle and set its color and opacity:

 .. code-block:: python